 Romance of the Canberra Light Bomber with the Indian Air Force

 The Canberra was an English light bomber manufactured by the English Electric Company.
-It was inducted into the Royal Air Force in 1951 after a prototype flew in 1949. the Canberra was a first generation jet bomber with a range of about 2000 miles. it flew at sub-sonic speed, but during its hey days was a lethal weapon of offence. the aircraft was powered by two rolls Royce Avon engines and was generally considered a reliable machine.
+It was inducted into the Royal Air Force in 1951 after a prototype flew in 1949. the Canberra was a first generation jet bomber with a range of about 2000 miles. it flew at sub-sonic speed, but during its heydays was a lethal weapon of offense. the aircraft was powered by two Rolls Royce Avon engines and was generally considered a reliable machine.

-The plane was inducted into the Indian Air Force at a time when India still looked to Britain for supply of weaponry and aircraft. the IAF also got the Photo Recce version of the Canberra and based it at Agra.
-The plane was a light bomber, but in an age when there were no supersonics the canberra had a successful run.
-The plane impressed the US AF as well and it was manufactured under license in america and was known as the Lockheed B-57.
+The plane was inducted into the Indian Air Force at a time when India still looked to Britain for the supply of weaponry and aircraft. the IAF also got the Photo Recce version of the Canberra and based it at Agra.
+The plane was a light bomber, but in an age when there was no supersonics, the Canberra had a successful run.
+The plane impressed the US AF as well and it was manufactured under license in America and was known as the Lockheed B-57.

 The Indian Air Force opted for the Canberra and paid for it in hard currency.
 Two squadrons were equipped with the Canberra.
 The Plane generally had a crew of 2, one of who was the navigator.
 It could also carry 4 X 2000 Lb bombs and had a bombing sight that allowed precision bombing.

 The Canberra with the IAF

 The IAF put the Canberra for varied uses.
 One of these was missions for photo recce of enemy countries air installations.
 The Canberra had a ceiling of over 50,000 ft and as such could fly undetected.
 It had a powerful camera that could take high-resolution photographs.